stephannv/blueprint-docs/docs/guides/getting-started.md

 ```

 The above example will raise an error `Error: 'Alert.new' is not expected to
-be invoked with a block, but a block was given`, to fix this, you need to add
+be invoked with a block, but a block was given`, to fix this you need to add
 parentheses to `render` call when using with `{ ... }`.

 ```crystal